-2-factor authentication provides an additional layer of security for your Persona Dashboard user accounts, and helps keep your data shielded from cyber threats.
+Two-factor authentication provides an additional layer of security for your Persona Dashboard user accounts and helps keep your data shielded from cyber threats.
 We strongly recommend that all Dashboard users enable 2FA due to the sensitive nature of customer data stored on Persona.

-With 2-factor authentication, sign-in to the Persona Dashboard becomes a 2-step process:
+With 2FA, sign-in to the Persona Dashboard becomes a two-step process:

 - Something you know (password)

 - Something you have (code generated by authenticator app, or code sent to email or phone)

 Persona currently supports authenticator app, email, and phone as 2FA methods.

 Teammates can enable 2FA in Profile > Security.
 When enabled, all sessions besides the current session will be expired.

 Note: to be able to use phone, a Dashboard user must update their profile to have a phone number.